top of page

 The Myth of "Having it All Together"

 Somewhere along the way, we absorbed the idea that good mothers should be calm, organized, and endlessly capable.
-That we should manage schedules, keep the house running, nurture our children, maintain relationships, and still have energy left over for self-care.
+We believe we should manage schedules, keep the house running, nurture our children, maintain relationships, and still have energy left over for self-care.

 But the reality?
 Motherhood is a constant negotiation between competing needs.
 It’s not about “having it all together”—it’s about juggling what matters most in each moment and accepting that some things will slip through the cracks.